From: Awaiting dates

 Magnificent Mile Lights Festival

-- From Saturday, November 18th, Festivities begin at 11:00 am, starting in Lights Festival Lane (401 North Michigan Avenue) with a festive thoroughfare of booths and family activities until 4:00 pm ending with the grand tree-lighting parade down North Michigan Avenue at 5:30 pm.
+- Awaiting dates, Festivities begin at 11:00 am, starting in Lights Festival Lane (401 North Michigan Avenue) with a festive thoroughfare of booths and family activities until 4:00 pm ending with the grand tree-lighting parade down North Michigan Avenue at 5:30 pm.

 - The parade features more than 60 minutes of fabulous floats, giant helium balloons, exciting marching bands, celebrities, musical performances, Santa Claus, and more, all helping to illuminate more than 1 million lights along The Magnificent Mile.
 The event draws to a grand conclusion with spectacular fireworks over the Chicago River at the DuSable Bridge at 7:00 pm (9 mins drive from the gay district, Boystown)

 - Enjoy the lights of the Magnificent Mile throughout the holiday season.
 The Magnificent Mile is Chicago’s premier commercial district, perfect for all your Christmas gifts.
 The vibrant, bustling area is home to upscale shops, luxe fashion outlets, fabulous restaurants and the city’s top hotels.